 You can also have as many as eight best friends, making it hard to know who’s truly at the top spot.
 Finding out who is on your best friends list is easy: just tap the New Chat icon in the top right of the Snapchat home screen, and your best friends have their own section at the top of the friends list which will then appear.

 Can You Edit Your Best Friends List?

-Although you might snap with her every day, Snapchat understands that your Aunt Janet isn’t really your best friend.
-However, Snapchat doesn’t care about our opinions of who our friends ought to be; they care only about the outcome from their algorithm.
+Although you might snap with your Aunt Janet every day to stay in touch, Snapchat’s software likely understands that she probably isn’t your best friend in real life.
+At the same time, Snapchat doesn’t care about our opinions of who our friends ought to be; they care only about the outcome from their algorithm.
 So unlike the days of MySpace, there are no direct tools for modifying your friends list.

 You have two ways of getting someone off your best friends list and both are relatively simple.
 The first way, aka “The Nuclear Option” is to unfriend or even to block the person.
 Bam, they are off your friends list and off your best friends list as well.
 However, this could lead to ill feelings if the person is actually an important part of your life, and few of us would accept “I didn’t want you on my best friends list anymore” as a good reason to block or drop someone.